hghcomphys/pantea/README.rst

 Description
 -----------
-Jaxip is an optimized Python library on basis of Google `JAX`_ that enables development of emerging machine learning interatomic potentials for use in computational physics, chemistry, and material science.
+Jaxip is an optimized Python library on basis of Google `JAX`_ that enables development of machine learning inter-atomic potentials for use in computational physics and material science.
 These potentials are necessary for conducting large-scale molecular dynamics simulations of complex materials with ab initio accuracy.

 .. _JAX: https://github.com/google/jax

-See `documentation`_ for more information.
+See the `documentation`_ for more information.

 .. _documentation: https://jaxip.readthedocs.io/en/latest/readme.html